rrainey/agc-mechanical-cad/README.md

 STEP-format CAD models for each component have been exported and included in this project as well.
 Those model files are directly usable by many other CAD modeling and 3D-printing systems.

-Panel markings used the "Gorton" font.
+Panel markings use an engraving font face called "Gorton".
 Eugene Dorr created OTF and TTF versions of these fonts.
-His font files can be downloaded from https://github.com/ehdorrii/dsky-fonts
+These files can be downloaded from https://github.com/ehdorrii/dsky-fonts

 ## Is This a Complete AGC Model?